Sermon on the mount

 Verses 5-6

 The same applies when it comes to prayer.
-If you are seeking to be honored by men, or are trying to impress people with your self-perceived holiness, you’re doing it wrong!
+If you are seeking to be honored by the people around you, or are trying to impress people with your self-perceived holiness, you’re doing it wrong!
 Prayer is about having a relationship with God.
-Praying in order to receive praises from man is one aspect of using the Lord’s name in vain.
+Praying in order to receive praises from people is one aspect of using the Lord’s name in vain.

 Verses 9-13

 Jesus offers an example of how to pray.
-The irony from verse 7 is that some Christian denominations will stand to their feet and recite the Lord’s prayer every Sunday as a memorized babbling chant.
+However, this is not a formula.
+It’s a template.
+The irony from verse 7 is that some Christian churches will stand to their feet and recite the Lord’s prayer every Sunday as a memorized babbling chant.
 I recall visiting a church and receiving the impression that the people sounded robotic when they recited the Lord’s prayer.

 When we examine the Lord’s prayer bit by bit, what do we see happening?

-‘lead us not into temptation, but deliver us from the evil one.’
-This is asking the Lord to be our guide as we walk through life and to be our shield to protect us from demonic forces.
+‘lead us not into temptation, but deliver us from the evil one.’ – This is asking the Lord to be our guide as we walk through life and to be our shield to protect us from demonic influences.

 So let’s review: Praise, God’s will, reliance on God, God’s provision, forgiveness, God’s leading and deliverance.

-Notice that Jesus’s prayer is not a two-thousand-word monologue.
-He is giving an example of a prayer that is not the babbling of many words.
+Notice that Jesus is giving an example of a prayer that is not a babbling, repetitive chant.

 I often find humor in our group prayer meetings at church because there will almost always be someone who feels the need to explain to God the circumstances surrounding a prayer.
 Now, in reality, I understand that such explanations are for the benefit of the other people in the prayer group, so that they can know what it is they’re praying about, but it’s humorous to me that the background information is presented as part of the prayer as though God needs to be informed of something.